Sp3ctro/Sp3ctro.github.io/_posts/2020-02-01-FRM-Reading-5.md

 title: "VAR Mapping"
 layout: post
 ---
-Separaing the risk of a multi-asset portfolio into distinct factor-based Values At Risk, and the calculation of diversified, and undiversified VAR.
+Separaing the risk of a multi-asset portfolio into distinct factor-based VARs, and the calculation of diversified, and undiversified VAR.

 # VAR Mapping
 VAR mapping is the process of measuring the risk of a portfolio in terms of risk factors common to the - potentially quite varied - book of assets.
 VAR mapping can also help measure the risk of assets which have little historical data available regarding them, by transforming the asset-specific risk into a general measure of risk exposure.
 An example of this is measuring the risk of a bond in terms of generalised interest-rate risk.